-Des Moines Symphony performances are usually just over two hours in total length, which includes a 20-minute intermission.
+Des Moines Symphony performances are usually just over two hours long, which includes a 20-minute intermission.

 What should I wear?

-You don’t have to wear tuxedos and evening gowns to enjoy a Des Moines Symphony concert!
-Most of our patrons wear business casual or business formal attire.
+While some our guests enjoy dressing up for the evening, you don’t have to wear anything formal to enjoy a Des Moines Symphony concert!
+Most of our patrons wear business casual or cocktail attire.

 When should I arrive?